awslabs/data-on-eks/website/docs/gen-ai/training/bionemo.md

 #### Initialize Terraform

-Navigate into the example directory
+Navigate into the directory specific to the blueprint you want to deploy.
+In this case, we're interested in the BioNeMo blueprint, so navigate to the appropriate directory using the terminal:

 ```bash
 cd data-on-eks/ai-ml/bionemo